byronicle/byronicle.github.io/index.md

 **Mar 2011 – Mar 2015**
 - **Designed, implemented and maintained Level 1 PCI-DSS compliant infrastructure** for merchant after security breach
 - **Designed multi-site networks** with complex VLANs, routing, and enterprise wireless
-- **Built virtualization infrastructure** reducing hardware costs by 70%
+- **Built virtualization infrastructure** for small and medium businesses
 - **Deployed log management and SIEM** for security monitoring and compliance

 ### PROJECTS